Public trust as a driving force for our actions

-Entrusting one of the most important transactions in your life to a real estate or mortgage broker shows that you trust his expertise and knowledge.
+Entrusting one of the most important transactions in your life to a real estate broker shows that you trust his expertise and knowledge.
 In addition, you benefit from his assistance at each stage of a process that can sometimes be complex.
 Our role is to oversee brokers’ activities: we ensure, among other things, that their knowledge is maintained and developed through the Mandatory Continuing Education Program that all licence holders are required to complete.
 In a constantly changing industry where each transaction has specific features, there is no doubt that the more brokers are trained, the better protected the public is.

 Reliable information sources

 Beyond the importance of training brokers, we rely on all our communication channels to share with them information essential to their practice every week.
 And when they have a question, brokers and consumers may contact our Info OACIQ information centre.
 By answering their questions, our information agents put their knowledge at the service of consumer protection.

 We also provide many information articles to guide you on brokers’ ethical duties and obligations and on the protection mechanisms set out in the Real Estate Brokerage Act (REBA), which is enforced by the OACIQ.
 You also have access to resources such as the Buyer’s Guide and Seller’s Guide, which we have designed to help you better understand each step of your transaction.